The Complete Guide to Cold Therapy for Athletes

 For example, if an athlete experiences knee pain after workouts or competition, it’s common practice to ice them down afterwards to manage pain, reduce inflammation, and ensure you’re better prepared for the next one.

-Additionally, there are varieties of compression sleeves and braces with built-in ice pack designs that allow for comfortable, flexible, and secure cold therapy treatment for your limbs and joints.
+Additionally, there are varieties of compression sleeves and wraps with built-in ice pack designs that allow for comfortable, flexible, and secure cold therapy treatment for your limbs and joints.

 Beyond wearables and other direct application options, ice baths have become increasingly popular among athletes thanks to their efficiency and effectiveness.